Cerium(III) carbonate

 Cerium(III) carbonate Ce_{2}(CO_{3})_{3}, is the salt formed by cerium(III) cations and carbonate anions.
 Its pure form was not yet confirmed to exist in the nature, but Ce-bearing carbonates (mainly bastnäsite group) stand for an ore of cerium metal, along with monazite.

 Properties

-The molecular weight of the compound of cerium(III) carbonate is 460.2587g/mole.
+The molecular weight of the compound of cerium(III) carbonate is 460.26 g/mole.